benhowell/pgnotifier/README.md

 # pgnotifier
-A simple little utility to capture, process, and dispatch Postgresql NOTIFY streams
+A simple little library to capture, process, and dispatch Postgresql NOTIFY streams
 <br>
 ### Features
 * Monitor multiple channels at once